 Avast is a popular third-party security firmware that can smoothly run on both mid-range and high-end Windows 10 configurations.

-In most situations, the antivirus program will successfully secure your computer against malware attack or similar other malicious and infected files.
+In most situations, the antivirus program will successfully secure your computer against malware attacks or similar other malicious and infected files.

-Anyway, as you can see below, in most situations, when the ‘resolve all’ feature gets stuck we are discussing about a compatibility problem, which can be easily fixed as explained in this tutorial.
+Anyway, as you can see below, in most situations, when the Resolve all feature gets stuck we are discussing a compatibility problem, which can be easily fixed as explained in this tutorial.

 1. Apply any pending updates

-Afterwards, switch to Windows Update tab and apply the updates that might be waiting for your approval.
+Afterward, switch to the Windows Update tab and apply the updates that might be waiting for your approval.
 When done, reboot your computer and run Avast once more.